go-juicedev/juice-doc-en/source/mappers.rst

                 (#{user.name}, #{user.email}, #{user.age}, now())
             </foreach>
         </insert>

     </mapper>

-Through the above configuration and usage methods, you can fully utilize Juice's SQL Mapper functionality to build an efficient and secure data access layer.
+With the configuration and usage patterns above, you can use Juice SQL Mappers to build an efficient and secure data access layer.